remy/next-ayfx/README.md

 Though there's no priority to do so, possible upgrades include:

 - De-registration of the driver (this means removing the saved user bank ID)
-- API routine for selecting which AY channel should be used

 ## License